-While the classifications of membranophone and idiophone are useful for Ethnomusicologists and anthropologists cataloging musical artifacts, most performing musicians think of percussion instruments in terms of the type of sound produced, i.e., definite pitch percussion and indefinite pitch percussion.
+While the broad classifications of membranophone and idiophone are useful for anthropologists and ethnomusicologists cataloging musical artifacts, most performing musicians think of percussion instruments in terms of the type of sound produced, i.e., definite pitch percussion and indefinite pitch percussion.

 Definite pitch percussion instruments produce musical tones with an identifiable pitch and, thus, are able to play melodies, and some, harmony.
 Examples of definite pitch percussion include the marimba, xylophone, vibraphone, timpani, chimes, celesta and glockenspiel.
 Here's the sound of a definite pitch percussion instrument, the Spacedrum (handpan):